see a class in a way no teacher can: as a new learner. With

 to be eligible for substitute credit.

-Credit transfer isn't allowed.
+transfer isn't allowed.

 There are many factors

 that contribute to how much a student's overall grade may or may

 not be improved by participating in substitute credit activities.

 Any change may not be

-be enough to affect the recorded letter grade for the class.
+enough to affect the recorded letter grade for the class.